Four Cheese Smoked Mac 'n' Cheese

 - Place in smoker and cook 1 hours at 225 degrees F, until brown, bubbly and delicious.

 If you just can't get enough macaroni and cheese recipes in your life, then be sure to check out our collection of The Best Macaroni and Cheese Recipes.
-You'll be sure to find a new way to enjoy all that ooey-gooey, cheesiness!
+We bet you'll find a new way to enjoy all that ooey-gooey, cheesiness!

 Report Inappropriate Comment